The simulation submission process consists in 4 steps:

-By clicking the “+ Add protein” button information about another proteins in the system can be provided.
+By clicking the “+ Add protein” button, information about another protein in the system can be provided.
 Several proteins can be added in a single submission but at least one must be a GPCR whose sequence must have been deposited to the GPCRdb.

 Please, provide a detailed chemical description of all non-protein molecules in your system.
 This extensive information will help to provide a platform of well-characterized molecules for screening purposes to medicinal chemists and chemoinformaticians.

 (A) Upload for each small molecule (non-protein) a ‘.sdf’ or ‘.mol’ file.
 A 2D chemical structure will be automatically displayed.

 (B) Indicate if the uploaded structure is a co-crystallized molecule or if it belongs to bulk.

 (C) Revise chemoinformatics data retrieved from the upload structure.